GravityShark0/st-grav/README.md

 # st-grav
-a fork of suckless terminal of my own theme
+a fork of st (suckless terminal) with my own theme

 st v8.5.0